true love & hard work

 We were disappointed with the results, but we had been bitten by the fermentation bug.
 I got got some beer extract brewing kits for Christmas and Amb started to explore the world of wine.
 We continued to experiment and started making cider with store-bought apple juice, eventually buying 5-10 gallons at a time from a local orchard.
 Every batch was better than the last one; we kept meticulous notes, poured hours into research, and learned through trial and error.
 The obsession was setting in.

 A friend’s dad mentioned at a yard sale that he had an old screw-style apple press collecting dust in his basement and asked if we knew anyone who would be interested in buying it.
-We jumped at that opportunity and for $200 we became the proud owners of a 700lb wood and cast iron behemoth of an apple press (thanks again Mike Guinn!).
+We jumped at that opportunity and for $200 we became the proud owners of a 700lb antique wood and cast iron apple press (thanks again Mike Guinn!).
 Though in surprisingly good condition considering its age, I stripped and refinished the entire press, made repairs to the grinder, and added an axel and some wheels to the legs for relative portability in preparation for upcoming apple season.
 That fall and winter, many a weekend was dedicated to grinding and pressing countless bushels of apples on the front porch, and many a weekday was spent nursing sore arms and tired backs.
 It was truly a labor of love.

 In the fall of 2018 we began to dream of sharing our cider with folks beyond our immediate friend group.
-We submitted cider to competitions around the country (and won!), sought out feedback and criticism everywhere we could, and poured ourselves into research.
+We submitted cider to competitions around the country (and won!), sought out feedback and criticism everywhere we could, and poured ourselves into research and practice.
 I began taking classes through Portland State University to learn the ins and outs of the craft beverage industry and doubled down on perfecting the dry, tart ciders that we prefer.
 We wrote and rewrote and rewrote and rewrote our business plan, met with numerous knowledgeable friends and family members, and began taking real steps towards opening a cidery.
-We began working with a realtor to find a location, sought feedback on our plan from an industry professional, and started the long and arduous journey through the maze of regulation and oversight that governs alcohol production.
+We began working with a realtor to find a location, sought feedback on our plan from industry professionals, and started the long and arduous journey through the maze of regulation and oversight that governs alcohol production.

 - With love, Zach and Amberlee Carlson